dora-lee/seneca-prg550-2022-spring/setup/install-packages-for-ml.md

     pip3 install jupyter
     ```

-1. Setup ssh port forwarding from your PC to the Raspberry Pi [^4].
-When Jupyter starts, it normally listens to port `8888` for connections.
-If your server starts up and you see a different port number, you'll need to open another ssh session with forwarding to the correct port (see example #3 below)
-    ```
-    ssh -L <port_on_pc>:localhost:<jupyter_port_on_pi> pi@<your_pi's_hostname>.local

-    ssh -L 8888:localhost:8888 pi@<your_pi's_hostname>.local  # normal jupyter startup

-    ssh -L 8888:localhost:8889 pi@<your_pi's_hostname>.local  # if jupyter starts with port 8889
-    ```

 1. Start Jupyter server on Raspberry Pi in `/home/pi/workspace` directory.  `workspace` will be the root folder for the server instance.
 (Create the `workspace` directory if you haven't)
     ```
     cd ~/workspace
     jupyter notebook --no-browser
     ```

 1. Once the Jupyter server starts, you'll see messages similar to below.
 By default, the server starts on the Pi listening to port `8888`.
-If you see a port number that is different, you'll need to open another ssh session with forwarding to the matching port (see `ssh -L` example #3 above)
+If you see a port number that is different, you'll need to open another ssh session with forwarding to the matching port (see `ssh -L` example #3 below)
     ```
     [I 12:18:36.226 NotebookApp] Serving notebooks from local directory: /home/pi/workspace [I 12:18:36.226 NotebookApp] Jupyter Notebook 6.4.11 is running at: